-In addition to the restricted stock awards granted during 2011 to the Independent Trustees as indicated above, Marc D. Miller, a non-management, non-Independent Trustee was awarded 250 shares of restricted stock pursuant to the 2007 Plan which had a grant date fair value of \$10,475.
-These awards are scheduled to vest on the second anniversary of the grant date.
+In addition to the restricted stock awards granted during 2012 to the Independent Trustees as indicated above, Marc D. Miller, a non-management, non-Independent Trustee was awarded 300 shares of restricted stock pursuant to the 2007 Plan which had a grant date fair value of \$11,715.
+These awards are scheduled to vest in June, 2014 on the second anniversary of the grant date.
 Dividends declared by us are paid with respect to outstanding shares of restricted stock.
-During 2011, Marc D. Miller received \$1,273 in connection with unvested restricted stock.
+During 2012, Marc D. Miller received \$1,338 in connection with unvested restricted stock.

-Dividend equivalents attributable to vested options accrued as of December 31, 2011, 2010 and 2009 were paid in December of each respective year.
+Dividend equivalents attributable to vested options accrued as of December 31, 2012, 2011 and 2010 were paid in December of each respective year.
 See additional information in the Compensation Discussion and Analysis under "1997 Incentive Plan" included in this Proxy Statement.